travis-ci/docs-travis-ci-com/blog/_posts/2012-09-04-pull-requests-just-got-even-more-awesome.md

 and all of their projects by default.

-Since then, [travisbot](https://github.com/travisbot) has been busy, very busy, leaving comments on your pull requests, helping you in making a fair judgement of whether a pull request is good to merge or not.
+Since then, [travisbot](https://github.com/travisbot) has been busy, very busy, leaving comments on your pull requests, helping you make a fair judgement of whether a pull request is good to merge or not.
 We have built more than 17000 pull requests since we launched this feature.
 We salute you, travisbot, for never letting us down!